 Chances are, if you get this microphone stand, you will not need to upgrade it for a very long time.
 It can be considered cost-effective by going this route.

-However, for the price of this stand, the Rode PSA1 is not a budget-friendly stand to buy, but it is the finest overall heavy duty boom arm that I can recommend.
+However, for the price of this stand, the Rode PSA1 is not a budget-friendly stand to buy, but it is the finest overall heavy duty boom arm that I can recommend, perfect for heavier microphones.